DiNaSoR/lua-comment-cleaner/README.md

 # Lua Comment Cleaner

 `lua-comment-cleaner` is a Python script that removes single-line and multi-line comments from Lua files while preserving the code structure and indentation.
+- Supports removing nested multi-line comments with different levels of equal signs between the brackets.

 ## Usage